 Once dry, you’ll want to take your clipper and remove all the supports.
 It’s far easier to do this while the resin isn’t fully cured.
 Dispose of this uncured resin in the same trash alongside your disposable gloves, paper towels etc if possible, attempt to cure any resin before disposable.

-To cure, you’ll either leave your print out in sunlight, or for those of us with winter, under a UV light source, such as a nail polish UV lamp, that is cheaply available on amazon.
+To cure, you’ll either leave your print out in sunlight, or for those of us with winter, under a UV light source, such as a nail polish UV lamp.

 Its inevitable that you will screw up prints, especially at the start.
 Usually this will be due to incorrect support settings, or curing settings for a new brand of resin.
 If this happens you’ll need to scrape the cured resin off the FEP plate, drain the vat and filter into an old bottle of resin.
 The cured parts along with the filter will then need to be disposed of following correct safety procedures.
 Wipe down everything, ensure that all settings are correct, and then pour the filtered resin back into the vat ready to start again.

 When you print with FDM printers, the biggest risk to your safety is fire, which can be mitigated reasonably easily with smoke alarms, fire extinguishers and the all important Mosfet mod.
 With resin printing, its a whole different rodeo, as now you are dealing with a bunch of potentially toxic chemicals and fumes.
 It is extremely important that you follow proper safety procedures for the handling of uncured Resin, IPA and other chemicals as per the video below.